EoinConcannon/emergingTech/README.md

 This additional step ensures that the data has been correctly written to the JSON file and allows you to inspect the contents for accuracy.
 I have successfully exported the language model to JSON.

 ## Project
 The project for this module is to create an ELIZA chatbot and to deploy it using GitHub Actions.
 This project is built using HTML and CSS for the user interface, and JavaScript for the chatbot logic.
+The project was to also be deployed using GitHub Actions.
+For my ELIZA chatbot, after commit `4ebda87ebb0e479066c7a2fafc34982a27431ab3` and researching videos on ELIZA, e.g. https://www.youtube.com/watch?v=4sngIh0YJtk.
+I decided to make it somewhat replicate the original style of ELIZA such as the dark colour scheme of the terminal, the instant reponse from ELIZA, reflecting questions back at the user, etc..

 ### User Interface
 I used ChatGPT to help generate the user interface.
 The goal was to make the interface resemble a traditional ELIZA chatbot interface, which typically features a simple, text-based interaction style.
 The interface includes: